Teja-sudo/vs-extensions/FileChangesExplorer/README.md

 - Fixed filechangesexplorer refresh button appearing on all the title bars of vscode.
 - Added auto refresh whenever changes in any file is saved.

+#### 1.1.0

+- Displays all the modified and saved files that are both staged and unstaged
+- Added Staged and Unstaged tags to the file names
+- Display the files in diff editior

 ## FAQ

 ### How do I activate the extension?